ProductBuilders/productbuilders/README.md

 # Product Builders

-> An open-source guide for non-technical founders: Anyone can build Apps!
+> An open-source guide for non-technical founders: Build real apps by coding with AI Agents!

 ## About this Guide

-Product Builders is an open-source, collaborative guide that helps non-technical founders and entrepreneurs build and launch digital products using AI-powered tools.
-It emphasizes problem identification, user understanding, and iterative development, all without requiring coding knowledge.
+Product Builders is an open-source, collaborative guide that helps non-technical founders and entrepreneurs build and launch digital products by coding with AI-powered agents.
+It shows you how to use tools like Cursor, Bolt, and Lovable to write real code without traditional coding knowledge.
+The guide emphasizes problem identification, user understanding, and iterative development - all powered by AI coding assistants.

 ## Key Topics Covered

 - Identifying valuable problems to solve
 - Methods for understanding your users
 - Designing and prototyping your product
-- Building with minimal technical knowledge using AI tools
+- Building with AI coding agents (Cursor, Bolt, Lovable, Claude, etc.)
+- Using AI to write, debug, and deploy real code
 - Launching, getting feedback, and iterating
-- Creating a successful product without code
+- Creating a successful product as a non-technical founder

 ## Tech Stack